Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction: Experimental evaluation

 \subsection{Real-world user study}

 To evaluate our research hypotheses, we set up our running example in~\cref{fig:main_example} on a Franka Research 3 robot.
 Hereby, the robot had to pick up a screwdriver from the desk and hand it over to the user, as demonstrated in our supplementary video.
 Our user demographic consisted of \num{18} participants, of which \num{16} stated that they had previous experience in robotics.
 Our experiments then comprised four experimental stages, with the users performing the same task multiple times per stage and answering questions on a five-point Likert scale after each stage.

 In \emph{stage 1}, we demonstrated our safety shield to the user.
-For this, we predefined three sets of controller parameters $\xi_{\text{beginner}}$, $\xi_{\text{intermediate}}$, and $\xi_{\text{expert}}$, with each mode being faster and more reactive than the previous one.
+For this, we predefined three sets of controller parameters: $\xi_{\text{beginner}}$, $\xi_{\text{intermediate}}$, and $\xi_{\text{expert}}$, listed in~\cref{app:safe-controller}, with each mode being faster and more reactive than the previous one.
 We then let the user decide which mode they would like to work with in the upcoming interactive task.

-In \emph{stage 2} and \emph{stage 3}, the users performed the task of the screwdriver handover, where the robot had two different modes.
-The first mode was baseline 1~\cite{lin_2023_Text2MotionNaturala}, which only optimized for task success ($\text{score} = \prod_t Q_t$) and did not incorporate motion level preferences.
-The second mode was \texttointeraction{} ($\text{score} = \prod_t Q_t F_t$), which we previously queried with the instruction, ``\textit{Hand me the screwdriver, and make sure the handle is pointing towards me so that I can comfortably grab the handle.}''.
-We will further refer to this mode as \texttointeraction{} (predefined).
-In \emph{stage 4}, we asked each user for personal instructions for the robot in this task.
-We then queried \texttointeraction{} for new custom preference functions and performed the task live in a zero-shot manner.
-We give this mode the label \texttointeraction{} (personal).
-After stages two to four, the users were asked the same five questions about trust, intelligence, cooperativeness, comfort, and awareness that were defined in previous work~\cite{hoffman_2019_EvaluatingFluency} to evaluate the quality of HRI.
-By asking the same questions repeatedly, we can evaluate if there is a difference in the distribution of answers between the stages using the Wilcoxon signed-rank test~\cite{lowry_2014_ConceptsApplications} and report the $p$-values.
-Our questionnaire also featured questions that can only be evaluated on their own, as depicted in~\cref{fig:results_user_study}.
-Our user study confirmed our hypotheses in the following ways:
+In \emph{stages 2 and 3}, the users performed the task of the screwdriver handover, where the robot had two different modes.
+The first mode was baseline 1~\cite{lin_2023_Text2MotionNaturala}, which only optimized for task success and did not incorporate motion level preferences.
+The second mode was \texttointeraction{} (predefined), which we previously queried with the instruction, ``\textit{Hand me the screwdriver, and make sure the handle is pointing towards me so that I can comfortably grab the handle.}''.

+In \emph{stage 4}, we asked each user for personal instructions to the robot for this task.
+We then queried \texttointeraction{} for new custom preference functions and performed the task in a zero-shot manner.